 Trigger on exit means, if a user moves their cursor out of the window frame, i.e. to close the tab or click the back button, the form will automatically trigger and pop up.

 Form A uses a ‘slide in from the top’ animation, whilst Form B uses a ‘rotational’ animation.

-Before I forget to mention this, I tested these forms against each other over the course of 9 days.
+Oh, before I forget to mention this, I tested these forms against each other over the course of 9 whole days.

 Test Results for Pop-up Lightbox A and B

-If you look at the result graph below you’ll see that Form A, which is the green line, did not convert very much at all when compared to Form B, which is the blue line.
+If you look at the graph below you’ll see that Form A, which is the green line, did not convert very well at all when compared to Form B, which is the blue line.

-As you’ll immediately notice, I changed the headline title slightly to make it shorter and more click-worthy, and I also changed the colour of the “Yes” and “Submit” button to green.
+As you’ll immediately notice, I changed the headline title slightly to make it shorter and more click-worthy, and I also changed the button color of the “Yes” and “Submit” button to green.

 The animation I selected for form C was ‘slide from the top’, same as form A from the first test.

-OK so here are the results of the test for form B against form C for the duration of the 7 days.
+So here are the results of the test for form B against the new form C for the duration of the 7 whole days.

-Once again, the tool that I’m using to do these simple tests with is called Thrive Leads by Thrive Themes, this is an opt-in form builder plugin with a host of built-in conversion optimisation tools and features.
-Check out my review of Thrive Leads email opt-in form builder here.
+Again, the tool that I’m using to do these simple tests with is called Thrive Leads by Thrive Themes.